Whether you’re an employer or an employee, here are some 10 tips to effectively work from home.

-To avoid the twin homeworking pitfalls of wearing pyjamas all day and barely moving, Suzie Godfrey, Director of The Sweet Reason Company puts her gym kit on every morning: “Once it is on, I have to do some kind of exercise that day, even if it is only one short workout.”
+To avoid the twin homeworking pitfalls of wearing pajamas all day and barely moving, Suzie Godfrey, Director of The Sweet Reason Company puts her gym kit on every morning: “Once it is on, I have to do some kind of exercise that day, even if it is only one short workout.”

+Don’t worry, there’s no need to spend money on a travel pass.
 Start your day by leaving the house and walking a mile – or however far is realistic for you.
 Turn around, walk back, and let yourself into your ‘office’.
 You’ll immediately be more efficient.
 At the end of the day, ‘commute’ home, which will help you switch off from work.

 Tricia Dixon, Director of consultancy firm JB Medical says: “Just because you’re working from home, your work and your workspace are as valid as those of people working in a more traditional office.
 You have to really believe this.”

 As a homeworker, you might find it easy to work long hours without taking a break.
 Stopping to put another load of washing on doesn’t count as rest, nor does grabbing food from the fridge and taking it back to your desk.
+Learning how to work effectively implies understanding when it’s time to take a break – especially when there are no colleagues to lure you to the coffee machine for a chat.

 Yahoo’s Marissa Meyer famously claimed that being present in the same place as your co-workers is critical to collaboration, and it is indeed easy to become less collaborative when homeworking.